qgis/QGIS-Documentation/source/docs/user_manual/processing/toolbox.rst

 Also, some additional algorithms are available only in the advanced view, such as LiDAR tools or scripts based on the R statistical computing software, among others.
-Independent QGIS plugins that add new algorithms to the toolbox will only be shown in the advanced view.
+Independent |qg| plugins that add new algorithms to the toolbox will only be shown in the advanced view.

 In particular, the simplified view contains algorithms from the following providers: